Open Inventory Sale!

 Types of Hardwood Floor Finishes

-The two most common types of stain are water based and polyurethane.
-While the end result is identical, be sure to consult with your property manager prior to choosing between water based and polyurethane.
-Most condominium buildings require homeowners to use water based stain due to the high odor and fumes that polyurethane puts off.
+The two most common types of stains are water-based and polyurethane.
+While the end result is identical, be sure to consult with your property manager prior to choosing between water-based and polyurethane.
+Most condominium buildings require homeowners to use water-based stain due to the high odor and fumes that polyurethane puts off.